mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 All three operations can be activated manually through MaxAdmin/MaxCtrl.
 All commands require the monitor instance name as first parameter.
 Failover selects the new master server automatically and does not require additional parameters.
-Switchover requires the new master server name.
-Additionally, the user may designate the current master server in the switchover command.
-Rejoin requires the name of the joining server.
+Rejoin requires the name of the joining server as second parameter.

+Switchover takes one to three parameters.
+If only the monitor name is given, switchover will autoselect both the slave to promote and the current master.
+If two parameters are given, the second parameter is interpreted as the slave to promote.
+If three parameters are given, the third parameter is interpreted as the current master.
+The user-given current master is compared to the master server currently deduced by the monitor and if the two are unequal, an error is given.

 Example commands are below:

 ```
 call command mariadbmon failover MyMonitor